Oral History Interviews

 The primary purpose of the project is to preserve the memories of people who live an active outdoor lifestyle.
 In this way, we can help maintain the traditions of consumptive use.
 The secondary purpose is to share these memories with a wide audience.
 Material gathered during the interviews has appeared in both newspaper and magazine articles.
 Excerpts of the audio recordings have been broadcast on radio.
-Audio CD copies and downloadable audio MP3 files are available for sale on this web site.

 Alaska Tracks, by Randy Zarnke

 The next step in the long-term ATA oral history project has arrived.
 Read the life stories of the people who have hunted, fished and trapped throughout The Great Land.

 Here is a list of interviews currently available:(you can click the icon to read or listen to the abbreviated history)